aaronbembenek/making-formulog-fast/artifact/README.md

 - an x86 Ubuntu server with 4 vCPUs and 16 GB RAM

 For the full evaluation of the artifact, a more powerful machine is necessary (~40 vCPUs, ~200 GB of memory).
-We will give artifact reviewers SSH access to an AWS EC2 with the correct specs.
+We will give artifact reviewers anonymous SSH access to an AWS EC2 with the correct specs.
 Access will be coordinated via the AEC chairs.
+Reviewers will need to ensure that only one reviewer is running experiments on the EC2 at a time.

 ## Getting Started Guide (Phase 1)

 You should be able to run these experiments on a moderately powerful laptop that has Docker.
 In the `vms/` directory, there are two archived Docker images, one for x86 and one for ARM.
 Both images contain the software (and scripts) necessary for running the Formulog experiments in the paper; however, only the x86 one also supports running the reference implementations from Section 6.1 (e.g., KLEE and the original Scuba points-to analysis), as we were unable to get them to work on ARM.
-We recommend using whichever image matches your architecture (it might be possible to run the other one via emulation, but this will be quite slow).
+We recommend using whichever image matches your architecture (it might be possible to run the other image via emulation, but this will be quite slow).

 Make sure Docker is configured to give containers at least 4 CPUs and 8 GB RAM (more is better); to see what the current setting is, grep for "CPUs" and "Total Memory" in the output of the command `docker info`.
 If you are using Docker Desktop on Mac, you can increase the resource limits following [these instructions](https://docs.docker.com/desktop/settings/mac/#advanced).